noir-lang/noir/boxes/README.md

 - React - A React boilerplate with a minimal UI.
 - Vanilla JS and HTML - Some say if you get something working in vanilla JS and HTML, you can make it work on any framework.
 If you can't find the box you need, this could be a good starting point.

+And one contract-only box:

+- Token - An example token contract on Aztec

 ## Support